All Blacks great Bruce Robertson dies

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The world-class centre - one of the greatest players to play for both the All Blacks and his beloved province, Counties Manukau - died on Friday night, aged 71.
+The world-class centre - one of the greatest players to play for both the All Blacks and his beloved province, Counties - died on Friday night aged 71.

 A statement issued on behalf of his family said he passed away "peacefully".